-- (a) The vacancy shall be filled due to the promotion or transfer of another person who is a career employee of the same agency whose position shall, in turn, become vacant. - (b) When there are no persons in the same agency with the qualifications required to fill the position, it may be covered by a duly qualified person pursuant to the provisions of Act No. 184 of August 3, 2004, as amended, known as the "Public Service Human Resources Administration Act of the Commonwealth of Puerto Rico," who holds a position of trust in another agency, who, if necessary may, in turn, be substituted, in accordance with the provisions of this Section. - (c) If there is no qualified personnel in any of the agencies of the Government of the Commonwealth of Puerto Rico to fill said position, the same shall remain vacant, unless there is a certification from the Director of the Office of Management and Budget for the use of the funds, as well as a certification of need from the Director of the Human Resources Office of the Commonwealth of Puerto Rico to the effect that the position is essential for the regular operation of the agency. - (d) A Registry of Positions is hereby created as of January 1, 2007, in the Office of the Comptroller for all the agencies and public corporations in which every head of agency or public corporation shall report, each month, the existing positions and if the same are vacant or filled.
-Said registry shall be available on the Internet.
+- (a) The vacancy shall be filled due to the promotion or transfer of another person who is a career employee of the same agency whose position shall, in turn, become vacant. - (b) When there are no persons in the same agency with the qualifications required to fill the position, it may be covered by a duly qualified person pursuant to the provisions of Act No. 184 of August 3, 2004, as amended, known as the "Public Service Human Resources Administration Act of the Commonwealth of Puerto Rico," [Note: Repealed and replaced by Act No. 8-2017] who holds a position of trust in another agency, who, if necessary may, in turn, be substituted, in accordance with the provisions of this Section. - (c) If there is no qualified personnel in any of the agencies of the Government of the Commonwealth of Puerto Rico to fill said position, the same shall remain vacant, unless there is a certification from the Director of the Office of Management and Budget for the use of the funds, as well as a certification of need from the Director of the Human Resources Office of the Commonwealth of Puerto Rico to the effect that the position is essential for the regular operation of the agency. - (d) A Registry of Positions and Related Information is hereby created as of January 1, 2008, for all government entities, without any exception whatsoever that constitute the Executive, Legislative and Judicial Branches, including public corporations and their subsidiaries, municipalities, special and municipal corporations and consortia.
+The heads of said government entities shall render a monthly report to the Office of the Comptroller that shall contain the following information: - (1) Total of the budget of the entity classified by funds: general, special, federal or any other funds, appropriations, and revenues of the entity.